NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     */

     // let numOfAttributesInTarget = numOfAttributes1 + numOfAttributes2 - 1
-    // let targetRelAttrNames[numOfAttributesInTarget][numOfAttributesInTarget] be an array of type char
+    // let targetRelAttrNames[numOfAttributesInTarget][ATTR_SIZE] be an array of type char
     // let targetRelAttrTypes[numOfAttributesInTarget] be an array of type int
     // Note: The target relation has number of attributes one less than nAttrs1+nAttrs2 (Why?)